 Recent events have brought the risk of the cyber threats to the forefront for both businesses and the U.S. government.
 A 2020 study from the Ponemon Institute explains that it takes 207 days on average to identify a breach and another 73 days to contain it.
 The attack on SolarWinds (known as the Orion security breach or SUNBURST) validated this statistic.
 The breach discovered on December 11, 2020, began as early as September of 2019.

-In the recent U.S. Senate testimony regarding the Orion breach, Microsoft President Brad Smith indicated a need for better cyber hygiene and security practices, advocating for a concept called “zero trust.”
+In the recent U.S. Senate testimony regarding the Orion breach, Microsoft President Brad Smith indicated a need for better cyber hygiene and security practices, advocating for a concept called “zero trusts.”
 Smith said, if these were in place, “the attacker would have had only limited success in compromising valuable data even after gaining access to agency environments.”

-It is true that basic hygiene, security practices, and zero trust are great habits to adopt.
+It is true that basic hygiene, security practices, and zero trusts are great habits to adopt.
 As organizations are putting their cybersecurity strategies together, they should consider three critical elements to maximize the impact of these leading practices.
 These elements include:

 - Governance is how an organization directs and controls IT security.
 Designing a governance structure is the first step in creating a great cybersecurity program.
 With it, an organization has a specific and clear plan that states what actions to take and who is authorized to make decisions.
 Policies, procedures, and practices all fall under governance.